 Crested geckos usually look grey or even pale when they are in a shedding process.
-After a few days the color will come back and it might even be a brighter color than before.
-So, a grey color isn’t anything to be worried about.
+After a few days, the color will come back and it might even be a brighter color than before.
+So, the grey color isn’t anything to be worried about.

 Are moonglow (white) crested geckos real?

 Moonglow or white-colored crested geckos are sometimes being sold at high prices because of their unique color.
-There’s however a lot of discussions whether or not a true moonglow exists.
-A lot of moonglow crested geckos are fired down and have other colors when they fire up.
+There’s a lot of discussions about whether or not a true moonglow exists.
+This is because many moonglow crested geckos are fired down and have other colors when they fire up.

 Want to Learn More?